Poko-Apps/Il2cppDumpDroidGUI/README.md

 # This Repo
 <b><i>This repo is just to distribute the application (apk) and doesn't contain any code at all ,
 hence all tags is dummy & have no use .
 Make your business with just the release section.
-I'm aren't taking any responsibility for misuse of this app .
+I'm not taking any responsibility for misuse of this app .
 </i></b>
 # Credits
  * [Il2CppDumper](https://github.com/Perfare/Il2CppDumper)